sschwartzman/newrelic-unix-plugin/README.md

 ### What's new in V3.3 ?

+* Global configurations in plugin.json
 * Bug fixes for Linux & OSX commands
 * More accurate data collection from commands that have produce a "per interval" measurement (i.e. iostat, vmstat)

 ### What was new in V3 ?

+* MAC OS X support!
+  * Tested on Yosemite (10.11), please let me know if it works for you on other OS X versions.
+* Support for setting your own hostname
 * Support for "netstat" and "ps" commands on all platforms
 * MUCH improved parsing of commands, now using regex